 All on-sale information is updated on the event listings section of this site plus you can also sign up for free monthly e-newsletters plus all the latest news and competitions from the York Barbican.
 Simply join our mailing list which can be found here.

 How do I find out event times?

-Please refer to your ticket for door opening and start of show times.
+Please refer to your ticket for door opening and start of showtimes.
 When available, event times will be displayed on the relevant concerts event page on our website.
-Please note due to the nature of live entertainment all times including end of show times are approximate and subject to change and we cannot confirm what time the main artists will arrive on stage in advance.
+Please note due to the nature of live entertainment all times including the end of show times are approximate and subject to change and we cannot confirm what time the main artists will arrive on stage in advance.
 Please arrive in plenty of time to avoid disappointment and to get through security and ticket checks.
-Please also be aware all concert goers are responsible for making sure they leave the venue in time to catch their last coach or train home.
+Please also be aware all concert-goers are responsible for making sure they leave the venue in time to catch their last coach or train home.

 How do I redeem my LNER discount code?

 We have partnered with LNER to offer our customers 20% off selected Advance fares when you purchase tickets for York Barbican,.
 If you book tickets directly with Ticketmaster for one of our events, you will receive a 20% discount for future travel on selected Advance LNER train fares.